mikegagnon/linked-lists/README.md

 As in Lecture 6, we solve these problems by introducing `prev` and `head` arguments to the `removeValue(...)`  function.

-All together the `removeValue(...)` function looks like this so far:
+All together, the `removeValue(...)` function looks like this so far:

 ```js
 class Node {